Katie O'Brien: Career

-Junior (2000–2004)
+Juniors (2000–2004)

 O'Brien played her first match on the ITF Junior Circuit in February 2000 and her last in June 2004.
 During her junior career, she won two titles—the Team Leschly Danish Junior Cup in February 2002 and the Vierumaki Junior Cup in October the same year.
 She also reached a total of five semifinals and three quarterfinals overall.
-Her best result in a junior Grand Slam tournament came in the 2003 Wimbledon Championships where she reached round three before losing to Emma Laine, 1–6, 5–7.
+Her best result in a junior major tournament came in the 2003 Wimbledon Championships where she reached round three, before losing to Emma Laine, 1–6, 5–7.
 Her career-high junior singles ranking was world No. 101, reached on 15 September 2003, and her overall win–loss record in singles was 44–34.

 In addition to her singles success as a junior, she also won one doubles title, lost in the final of another, reached four doubles semifinals and seven doubles quarterfinals (one of which in the 2004 Wimbledon Championships, partnering compatriot Melanie South).
 She reached her career–high doubles ranking of world No. 201 on 3 February 2003, and ended her junior career with a win–loss record of 17–26.

 2001–2004

 O'Brien played her first match on the ITF Women's Circuit in September 2001 when she attempted to qualify for a $10k event in Sunderland.
 She lost in the second round of qualifying for this tournament.

-One year later, in September 2002, she reached her first ITF quarterfinal as a qualifier in the $10k event in Sunderland and was beaten by fellow Brit Anne Keothavong, 6–0, 6–1.
+One year later, in September 2002, she reached her first quarterfinal as a qualifier in the $10k event in Sunderland and was beaten by fellow Brit Anne Keothavong, 6–0, 6–1.
 This was her only quarterfinal appearance in 2002 and she finished the year with a ranking of world No. 693.

 In 2003 she again reached only one quarterfinal, this one in the $10k tournament in Felixstowe.
 In every other tournament she played she either lost in the first round or the qualifying stages.
 As a result, her year-end ranking fell from the previous year to world No. 742.

 In May 2004, O'Brien played her first ever semifinal on the ITF Circuit against Elke Clijsters (the sister of former world No. 1 Kim Clijsters) and was beaten 6–3, 7–5.
-She was given a wildcard into the main draw of her home Grand Slam, Wimbledon for the first time in her career in June 2004.
+She was given a wildcard into the main draw of her home Grand Slam tournament in Wimbledon for the first time in her career in June 2004.
 She lost in the first round, 4–6, 4–6 to María Sánchez Lorenzo.
 Following Wimbledon, she played twelve more tournaments on the ITF Circuit, reaching the final of one (Manchester, $10k), the semifinals of three of them and the quarterfinals of two more.
 Her end-of-year ranking was world No. 401.